Earth timeline in short (then more detail)

 In this early stage of Earth’s creation, the heaviest material like iron sank to the core.
 Lighter material remained on top to form a crust.
 Because the solid inner core heats the outer liquid layer, it produces convection currents.
 This geodynamo is Earth’s magnetic field.
 Without it, Earth would be blasted by harmful rays from the sun.

 One of the most important events for Earth was the formation of our moon.
 The giant impact hypothesis describes it as an object the size of Mars heading towards Earth at tremendous speed.
-After delivering a glancing blow to Earth, gravity pulls this object into orbit where it has remained ever since.
+After delivering a glancing blow to Earth, gravity pulls this object into orbit.
+Ever since this grande event in the Hadean Eon, it has remained in orbit ever since.

 ARCHEAN EON (4.0 – 2.5 billion years ago) Earth Cooling and Primitive Life

-The moon significantly impacted climate, oceans and life on Earth.
+The collision of the moon into Earth significantly impacted climate, oceans and life on Earth.
 Because the moon’s orbit drags Earth, it slowed Earth’s rotation significantly from 6 hour days to 24 hours.
 By having the moon in orbit, it also stabilized the Earth from wobbling.
 But most importantly, the collision of the moon tilted Earth on its axis.
 And because the Earth is tilted on its axis, Earth now had seasons.

-Eventually, the climate on Earth became more stable.
+Eventually, the climate on Earth became more stable in the Archean Eon.
 Instead of a molten state, the Earth started to cool down.
 Water vapor condensed to form oceans.
 And the Earth cooled down enough to create continents.
-“Vaalbara” became Earth’s first supercontinent.
+Though opinions vary, “Vaalbara” became Earth’s first supercontinent.

 As the Earth cooled down, a new form of life began to prosper.
 When oxygen was absent in the atmosphere, cyanobacteria could convert sunlight to energy.
 In shallow water, they metabolized their own food.
 As a waste product, cyanobacteria released oxygen into the oceans.